Southwest Corporate Fact Sheet

 - The "Southwest Shortcut" feature on southwest.com is the first online tool that helps Customers find the lowest fare based on availability across an entire month.

-- DING!, a downloadable desktop application, available for both PC and MAC users, was introduced in February 2005, to notify Customers of exclusive hot offers.
+- DING!, a downloadable desktop application, available for both PC and MAC users, was introduced in February 2005 to notify Customers of exclusive hot offers.
 Southwest was the first airline to implement this type of tool.
 Additionally, a mobile version of DING!, for the iPhone®, was introduced in December 2009; Blackberry® and Android™ versions of the DING! application were released in December 2010.
-Southwest is the first airline to offer this application on all three mobile platforms.

 Southwest Airlines' Distinctions

-- In third quarter 2013, Southwest's average passenger airfare was $159.39 one way, and the average passenger trip length was approximately 1000 miles.
+- In 2013, Southwest's average passenger airfare was $154.72 one way, and the average passenger trip length was approximately 966 miles.

-- Southwest Airlines currently files fares in more than 3,750 city-pair markets.
-Southwest Airlines offers nonstop service in over 575 roundtrip markets.
+- Southwest Airlines currently files fares in more than 3,712 city-pair markets.
+Southwest Airlines offers nonstop service in more than 625 roundtrip markets.

 - Southwest Airlines has consistently received the lowest ratio of complaints per passengers boarded of all Major U.S. carriers that have been reporting statistics to the Department of Transportation (DOT) since September 1987, which is when the DOT began tracking Customer Satisfaction statistics and publishing its Air Travel Consumer Report.